tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   decomposed = seasonal_decompose(df['maple_syrup_sales'], model='multiplicative')
   ```

-* The model is specified as multiplicative because the seasonal fluctuation (the spikes) increases with the series.
+* The model is specified as multiplicative, because the seasonal fluctuation (the spikes) increases with the series.

   * Why?
 If you have a time series with a trend, the amplitude of any seasonal activity in that series tends to increase over time.
-In other words, those periodic 'spikes' in a series get 'spikier', the more you progress through time.
+In other words, those periodic 'spikes' in a series get 'spikier' the more you progress through time.
 A multiplicative model specification will better capture and predict this type of activity.

 Explain that the time series is decomposed visually by the library: